peterkaczorowski/kicad-mac-builder/PYTHON.md

 * Open up the terminal, and run `cd kicad.app/Contents/Frameworks/Python.framework/Versions/3.8/lib/python3.8/site-packages; ../../Python.framework/Versions/Current/bin/python3 -m pcbnew`.
 It shouldn't show an error.

 * Copy example_action_plugin.py into ~/Library/Preferences/kicad/5.99/scripting/plugins/.
-Open up pcbnew, both via KiCad.app and Pcbnew.app, and add a label with the text TODO: add the appropriate placemarker.
-Go to Tools ⇒ External plugins.
+Open up pcbnew, both via KiCad.app and Pcbnew.app, and add a label with the text '$date`  Go to Tools ⇒ External plugins.
 You should see Add Date on PCB.
-Click it, and you should see TODO.
+Click it, and you should see the label change to something like '$date$ 2021-03-29'.

 * TODO: add test for eeschema bom export plugin.